-Office of Career Services and Professional Development 120 Rentschler (Hamilton) 101 Johnston (Middletown) Provide career development advising (to include choosing a major and career planning) for students as well as training for professional job search readiness, and connecting with employers for internships and full-career opportunities through career fairs, on-campus interviews, and job postings on Handshake.
-Offices of Advising 2 nd floor Rentschler (Hamilton) & 1 Johnston Hall (Middletown) Advising houses professional academic advisors who are available by appointment and, at certain times of the year, during walk-in hours to provide guidance on the Global Miami Plan for Liberal Education, divisional and major requirements, choosing a major, and career planning.
+Career Services & Professional Development 120 Rentschler (Hamilton) 105 Johnston (Middletown) Provide career development advising (to include choosing a major and career planning) for students as well as training for professional job search readiness, and connecting with employers for internships and full-time career opportunities through career fairs, on-campus interviews, and job postings on Handshake.
+Offices of Advising 2 nd floor Rentschler (Hamilton) & 1 Johnston Hall (Middletown) Advising houses professional academic advisors who are available by appointment and, at certain times of the week, during drop-in hours to provide guidance on the Global Miami Plan for Liberal Education, divisional and major requirements, choosing a major, and career planning.
 Tutoring & Learning Assistance 102 Rentschler (Hamilton) & 2 Johnston (Middletown) The Tutoring & Learning Center (TLC) provides academic support for most Miami Plan courses by providing group and individual tutoring, in-person and distance, Student Success workshops and academic coaching or mentoring.
 The TLC helps students become better students.
-TRIO - Student Support Services (SSS) 104 Rentschler (Hamilton) & 008 Johnston (Middletown) Offers an educational support program funded by the United States Department of Education, whose goal is to help eligible first-generation, income eligible, or those registered with Miam's Student Disability Services office to graduate on schedule with the lowest amount of financial debt.
+TRIO - Student Support Services (SSS) 104 Rentschler (Hamilton) & 008 Johnston (Middletown) Offers an educational support program funded by the United States Department of Education, whose goal is to help eligible first-generation, income eligible, or Student Disability Services affiliated students to graduate on schedule with the lowest amount of financial debt.
 Counseling & Disability Services 130 Rentschler (Hamilton) 14 Johnston (Middletown) Counseling: Regional Student Counseling Services offers free, confidential counseling to students facing personal difficulties, family or individual crises, and mental health challenges.
 Depression, anxiety, grief, relationship issues, and traumatic experiences are common reasons students seek counseling services.
 In addition, we support students in exploring their own identities, values, and goals.
 Community-based referrals are given when appropriate.
 SDS: Student Disability Services (SDS) coordinates accommodations, auxiliary aids, and support services to ensure access to the educational and University life setting for students with disabilities.
 Access planning is available for students with, but not limited to, learning, psychological, medical, physical, attention, and autism spectrum disabilities.
 Students are encouraged to engage with SDS to receive accommodations.
 Connecting with SDS starts with student self-disclosure.
 Contact SDS on your campus or visit this link to learn more.
-Honors Susan Spellman, Spellmsv@ MiamiOH.edu Teaches, advises, and assesses honors students to meet program requirements that are customized by students.
+Regional Honors Dr. John Cinnamon, cinnamjm@miamioh .edu Teaches, advises, and assesses Regional honors students to meet program requirements that are customized by students.